Changissnz/nu_merchant_principal/README.md

-of the effects with consideration for the gains of possibly negative value distributed to the other, such that the possessor prioritizes their comparative gains over the other to "win" by establishing a non-zero positive gap in value between themself, based on the constituent's effect on themself, and the other by the constituent's effect on them.
+of the effects with consideration for the gains of possibly negative value distributed to the other, such that the possessor prioritizes their comparative gains over the other to "win" by establishing a positive gap in value between themself, based on the constituent's effect on themself, and the other by the constituent's effect on them.